scottmudge/OctoPrint-MeatPack/README.md

 `G1 X113.214 Y91.45 E1.3154`

-It is effectively as the following -- note that parnethetical groups (XX) are packed as a single byte:
+It is effectively packed as the following -- note that parnethetical groups (XX) are packed as a single byte:

 `(G1) ( X) (11) (3.)
 (21) (4 ) (9#)* (Y) (1.)
 (45) (# )* (E) (1.)
 (31) (54) (\n)`